Shadow in the Cloud: Production

 In January 2019, it was announced that Chloë Grace Moretz had joined the cast, with Roseanne Liang directing from a screenplay by Max Landis.
 Brian Kavanaugh-Jones, Fred Berger, Kelly McCormick and Tom Hern would serve as producers under their Automatik Entertainment and Four Knights Film banner, respectively.
 In April 2019, Moretz announced the script had been rewritten several times following Landis's sexual assault allegations.
 Landis was also removed as a producer, with Liang rewriting the film.
 Due to Writers Guild of America rules, Landis receives credit for the script.
 That month, Nick Robinson joined the cast.
+In the original script, Moretz's character was named Maude Gardner after Maude Garrett, who was acquainted with Landis at the time of writing.
+The character's surname had to be changed for legal reasons and without knowing the initial namesake, the cast and crew unanimously decided on Garrett for the surname.

 During development, for inspiration, Liang turned to Locke (2013), a film with one character set in one location, and Aliens (1986).

 Principal photography began in June 2019 in Auckland, New Zealand.

 In a prologue to Shadow in the Cloud, an animated training film from the United States Army Air Forces depicts the havoc a gremlin can produce for the unwary or complacent airman during wartime.
 When the film continues, the gremlin—a metaphor for problems caused by inattention and/or negligence—is depicted as a living, malevolent creature.
 During the end credits, archival footage is shown of women serving in the British and American air forces in the Second World War.